rixx/books.rixx.de/data/reviews/douglas-adams/dirk-gentlys-holistic-detective-agency/index.md

 Inevitably, the Dirk Gently books get compared to the Hitchhiker's Guide books.
 Lacking originality, I'll do the same.
 Yes, this book is much denser and a bit more absurd despite the fact that the Earth remains standing (er, revolving) and there are no aliens.
-It also feels more geeky, or nerdy, or written to a British academic in-group.
+It's also more geeky, or nerdy, or written to a British academic in-group.
 Or possibly against it.